ajmccredie/fudge-kitchen/README.md

 [Return to Top](#roos-fudge-kitchen)

 ## Agile project planning and methodology
 An initail collection of user stories were determined at the start.
-These were then analysed for prioritisation and  the first sprint planned in terms of goals.
+These were then analysed for prioritisation and  the first sprint planned in terms of goals.  <br>
-Each sprint was conducted the extent to which the goals were met was analysed, the sprints assessed and any incomplete work's value reassessed as to where/whether it should be tackled in the future.
+Each sprint was conducted the extent to which the goals were met was analysed, the sprints assessed and any incomplete work's value reassessed as to where/whether it should be tackled in the future. <br>
+Progress was documented using GitHub Projects, which made it easy to visually manage the work load.

 ### Full user stories and acceptance criteria
 | User story  | MoSCoW |  Acceptance criteria  |  Story points  |